WebAssembly/spec/document/text/values.rst

 Vectors
 ~~~~~~~

-:ref:`Vectors <syntax-vec>` are written as ordinary sequences, but with restricted length.
+:ref:`Vectors <syntax-vec>` are written as plain sequences, but with restricted length.

 .. math::
    \begin{array}{llclll@{\qquad\qquad}l}